OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/02-multiple-leds.md

 ### Writing the Code

+// TODO: write an introduction to the code

 <!-- // write an arduino sketch that makes the LEDs turn on one-by-one going left to right, and then turn off, again going left to right
 // look to the multiple leds article in the starter kit for details -->

+// TODO: see if you can programmatically find the length of the array without having to rely on the pinCount variable, imagine the case where an additional pin is added but the pinCount isn't updated...

 ``` arduino
 int timer = 100;           // time delay between each LED in ms